top of page

 Inheritance Pattern and Family History

-Why There Is No Genetic Test
+Why There Is No Single Genetic Test for hEDS

 Implications for Genetic Counseling

-The Psychological and Social Impact of Diagnostic Uncertainty
+Psychological and Social Impact of Diagnostic Uncertainty

 Clinical Challenges for Healthcare Providers